ericjonesdev/hangman-game/README.md

 ## Testing

-- Testing across various viewport sizes
+- ing across various viewport sizes
     - it was confirmed that the hangman game is responsive across multiple screen sizes.
 This was accomplished via playing the game on mobile, pad and desktop computer under various screen resolutions